ropg/ezTime/README.md

 That is why you can create a place for ezTime to store the data about the timezone.
 That way, it doens't need to get the information anew every time the Arduino boots.
 You can store the cache for a timezone in EEPROM (the default) or NVS.

-If your code says `yourTZ.setCache(0)` it will try to read and interpret the data from EEPROM location 0 immediately, and it will store any future updated data it receives for that timezone there.
+If your code says `tz.setCache(0)` it will try to read and interpret the data from EEPROM location 0 immediately, and it will store any future updated data it receives for that timezone there.
 Some programs might want to just start up in whatever timezone the user has set before, so they just call `yourTZ.setCache(0)` when they start and `yourTZ.setLocation` when the user goes to settings to select a different timezone.
 Simple programs might do:

 ```
-if (!yourTZ.setCache(0)) yourTZ.setLocation("Europe/Berlin");
+if (!someTZ.setCache(0)) someTZ.setLocation("Europe/Berlin");
 ```

 To only get the timezone data from the internet when the cache is empty or outdated and use the cached information all the other times.
+(Note that if you change the city in the above example it will still get the Berlin information from the cache and not execute the `setLocation` until you run `someTZ.clearCache()`.

 &nbsp;

 ### setCache

-`bool yourTZ.setCache(const int16_t address)`
+`bool tz.setCache(const int16_t address)`

 If your ezTime is compiled with `#define EZTIME_CACHE_EEPROM` (which is the default), you can supply an EEPROM location.
 A single timezone needs 50 bytes to cache.
 The data is written in compressed form so that the Olsen and Posix strings fit in 3/4 of the space they would normally take up, and along with it is stored a checksum, a length field and a single byte for the month in which the cache was retrieved, in months after January 2018.

-`bool yourTZ.setCache(const String name, const String key)`
+`bool tz.setCache(const String name, const String key)`

 On ESP32 and possibly other platforms, there is an emulation for the EEPROM in flash, bu there is also a nicer mechanism that stores keys and values in flash.
 You can use this by enabling `#define EZTIME_CACHE_NVS` in `ezTime.h` You can then supply a section name and a key to serve as the cache storage location for a given timezone.